tash-had/TerminalTodo/README.md

 Add items to your Nirvana Inbox via Terminal

 ## June 2, 2020 Update
-A recent update in the Nirvana API has ended support for the endpoint I was using to fetch the access token.
-My workaround uses Nirvana's [add tasks via email](https://help.nirvanahq.com/category/getting-more-from-nirvana/add-your-items/#create-inbox-items-via-email) feature.
+A recent update in the Nirvana API makes it no longer possible for me to retrieve an access token.
+I've written a workaround which uses Nirvana's [add tasks via email](https://help.nirvanahq.com/category/getting-more-from-nirvana/add-your-items/#create-inbox-items-via-email) feature to add to your inbox.
 This adds a couple more steps to installation.

 ## Usage
 - ```nin Clean room```